I look forward to a personal consultation with you.

 What pitfalls should be avoided when introducing a PIM system?

+Implementing a PIM system can present numerous challenges and potential problems.
 Here are some of the most common pitfalls and risks that should be considered:

 What developments and optimizations can be expected in the future through the use of AI?